coding-chimp/podlove-web-player-rails/README.md

     <%= podloveaudio(src: 'http://mysite.com/mymedia.mp3', duration: '03:33', title: 'My track') %>

+You can also read a description of all available options in the [Documentation][doc].

 ## Contributing ##

 Feel free to open an issue ticket if you find something that could be improved.
 A couple notes: